kbaseincubator/proto-ui/README.md

 ### Linting and formatting typescript

-Run `npm test` to lint your code, and `npm run fix` to auto-format your code.
+Run `yarn test` to lint your code, and `yarn run fix` to auto-format your code.

 ### Troubleshooting